njustesen/papers/reinforcement-learning.md

 ## Self-play

-### SCC: an efficient deep reinforcement learning agent mastering the game of StarCraft II
+### SCC: An Efficient Deep Reinforcement Learning Agent Mastering the Game of StarCraft II
 Wang et al. (2020)

 We propose a deep reinforcement learning agent, StarCraft Commander (SCC).
 With order of magnitude less computation, it demonstrates top human performance